w3f/research/docs/polkadot/Token Economics.md

 * the block producer for each reference to a previously unreferenced uncle, and
 * the producer of each referenced uncle block.

 These are thus considered "payable actions".
 We define a point system where a validator earns a certain amount of points for each payable action executed, and at the end of each era they are paid proportional to their earned points.
-(The exact DOT value of each point is not known a priori because it depends on the total number of points earned by all validators in a given era.
+(The exact DOT value of each point is not known in advance because it depends on the total number of points earned by all validators in a given era.
 This is because we want the total payout per era to depend on the inflation model established above, and not on the number of payable actions executed).

 __Adjustable parameters:__ We propose the following point system: